 - Google Analytics

-With your integrations and sites set up, it’s time to create your first popup.
+With your integrations and sites set up, creating your first popup is time.

 Before you can choose your popup template, you need to choose the type of popup you want.
 You can choose between overlay and embedding it.